beijn/cellnet/README.md

 If you use this work please cite the paper: https://arxiv.org/abs/2606.12286.
 [1]

-This work has been [presented with a poster](https://github.com/beijn/cellnet/blob/midl26/_Poster%20(BAS26).pdf) at the Biology at Scale conference at the Wellcome Genome Campus, UK.
+This work has been [presented with a poster](https://github.com/beijn/cellnet/blob/midl26/_Poster%20(BAS26).pdf) at the Biology at Scale Conference 2026 at the Wellcome Genome Campus, UK.

 [1] _Eckhardt, Benjamin, et al. "CellNet: Localizing Cells using Sparse and Noisy Point Annotations" (2026)_